stock2shop/website/README.md

 - Use of empty line ```&nbsp;``` in markdown not ideal
 - Blockquote not working

-## Theme decisions
-To be converted to issue
-- Typography
-- Icons
-- Tachyons

 ## Libraries
 - Boostrap 4.5
 - jQuery 3.5.1
 - Popper
-- Goldmark

 ## References
 - https://gohugo.io/